 Until recently, the former chief executive of Godfather’s Pizza was a virtual unknown inside and outside Washington.
 He has never held a public office and has failed in multiple attempts to run for one.

 In 2000, Cain didn’t even make it as far as the primaries when he attempted to run for the Republican presidential nomination.
 He proved to be a more formidable challenger in the GOP primaries for the 2004 Georgia Senate race, but lost to Rep. Johnny Isakson.

 Experts say Cain’s popularity reflects, in no small part, a dissatisfaction with the GOP field and a desire on the part of voters to connect with someone who has a simple message they can understand.
 With his unconventional style, which he touts unabashedly, Cain’s appeal also lies in his not being a Washington insider.

 Unlike 2000, primary voters are not looking for a candidate who will bring together the different factions of the Republican party – as they perceived George W. Bush to do – but a fresh face whose message will hold up against the president in 2012.

-“There’s no single candidate who seems to be capturing the Republican primary voter,” said Leonard Steinhorn, a communications professor at American University.
+“There’s no single candidate who seems to be capturing the Republican primary voter,” Steinhorn said.
 “And Herman Cain has appealing communication qualities, a sense of directness, keeping policies simple, of not talking above the American people, of saying that he’s the no-nonsense type of guy who likes to get things done,” and “his unapologetic embrace of the Tea Party.”

 Cain is also riding a wave that temporarily first lifted Rep. Michele Bachmann and then Gov. Rick Perry, also Tea Party favorites.
 Both candidates have since dropped to the bottom in polls.
 Some analysts predict the conservatives’ love affair with Cain - scandal or no scandal - likely won’t last long.